MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDevice.md

 ## SYNOPSIS
 Update the properties of a registered device.
 Only certain properties of a device can be updated through approved Mobile Device Managment (MDM) apps.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDevice](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaDevice?view=graph-powershell-beta)

 ## SYNTAX